Trees and Community Forestry

 The City of Fridley is offering reduced-cost trees and native plants to enhance our urban ecosystem.
 Help our community forest become more resilient by planting a tree in your yard.
 Trees improve air and water quality, increase property values, lower energy bills and provide valuable wildlife habitat.
 Trees are available on a first come basis, there is limited availability.
 Limit two trees of each species per household.
 Native plant kits and seed mixes are being offered in partnership with Minnesota Native Landscapes as part of our goal to be a Pollinator Friendly Fridley

 Please note: You must have an account and be logged in to Perfect Mind to view the tree sale.
-After logging in, navigate to the tree sale via the Products button.
+After logging in, click the "Products" button to navigate to the tree sale.
 More information on the registration process is listed on this page.

 Available Trees